exercism/v3/languages/csharp/exercises/concept/parameters/.docs/introduction.md

 ```

-`ref` parameters must be variables as the called method will be operating directly on the parameter as seen by the caller.
+- `ref` parameters must be variables as the called method will be operating directly on the parameter as seen by the caller.

-- The `out` and `ref` modifiers are required in the called method signature and at the call site.
+- The `out` and `ref` modifiers are required both in the called method signature and at the call site.
-- `out` parameters can be declared in line at the call site viz: `Foo(out int importantValue)`
+- `out` parameters can be declared in line at the call site viz: `Foo(out int importantValue)`.
-- If you make a call to a method which has `out` parameters but you are not interested in the value assigned to one or more of them then you can use the discard dummy variable `_`, as in: `Foo(out int _);`
+- If you make a call to a method which has `out` parameters but you are not interested in the value assigned to one or more of them then you can use the discard dummy variable `_`, as in: `Foo(out int _);`.